 The Christchurch terror attack sent shockwaves through the city.
 Those waves crashed down and then rippled across our communities, our country and then across the world.
-Fifty people died, and in their wake hundreds of thousands of their brothers and sisters were affected.
+Fifty-one people died, and in their wake hundreds of thousands of their brothers and sisters were affected.

 people lost their lives in the mosque shootings

 They left behind ...

 On the day after a terrorist attack against two mosques, there was supposed to be a cricket match.

 For one of the teams involved, formed by the Afghan Association, it was their first year in existence, and they had made the semi-final.